zetcezc/Arduino-MQTT-Home-Lights-Control/README.md

 PINS can be reconfigured according to the need.
 Outpus PINS are connected to SSR relays to allow switching 230V lights.

-I'm using io-abstraction library to get all pins together.
+I used io-abstraction library to get all pins together.

 https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/